Suryakanta97/libraryManagementSystem/README.md

 ## Github setup
 1. Use a github UI application.
 E.g. Source Tree
-2. Clone this repository to your workstation: https://github.com/shubhamvadhera/library-management-spring
 3. Follow the instructions from this document to setup the environment on your local machine.

 ## Push to build with Jenkins